nikramakrishnan/freetype-site/docs/ft2-base_interface.md

 This image can later be converted into a bitmap by calling <a href="../ft2-base_interface/#ft_render_glyph">FT_Render_Glyph</a>.
 This function searches the current renderer for the native image's format, then invokes it.

-The renderer is in charge of transforming the native image through the slot's face transformation fields, then converting it into a bitmap that is returned in &lsquo;slot-&gt;bitmap&rsquo;.
+The renderer is in charge of transforming the native image through the slot's face transformation fields, then converting it into a bitmap that is returned in `slot->bitmap`.

-Note that &lsquo;slot-&gt;bitmap_left&rsquo; and &lsquo;slot-&gt;bitmap_top&rsquo; are also used to specify the position of the bitmap relative to the current pen position (e.g., coordinates (0,0) on the baseline).
-Of course, &lsquo;slot-&gt;format&rsquo; is also changed to <a href="../ft2-basic_types/#ft_glyph_format">FT_GLYPH_FORMAT_BITMAP</a>.
+Note that `slot->bitmap_left` and `slot->bitmap_top` are also used to specify the position of the bitmap relative to the current pen position (e.g., coordinates (0,0) on the baseline).
+Of course, `slot->format` is also changed to <a href="../ft2-basic_types/#ft_glyph_format">FT_GLYPH_FORMAT_BITMAP</a>.

-Here is a small pseudo code fragment that shows how to use &lsquo;lsb_delta&rsquo; and &lsquo;rsb_delta&rsquo; to do fractional positioning of glyphs:
+Here is a small pseudo code fragment that shows how to use `lsb_delta` and `rsb_delta` to do fractional positioning of glyphs:
 ```
   FT_GlyphSlot  slot     = face->glyph;
   FT_Pos        origin_x = 0;